edwardz8/nestjs-realworld/README.md

 ----------

-Create a new mysql database with the name `nestjsrealworld`\
+Create a new postgres database with the name `nestjsrealworld`\
 (or the name you specified in the ormconfig.json)

 Copy TypeORM config example file for database settings

     cp ormconfig.json.example

-Set mysql database settings in ormconfig.json
+Set postgres database settings in ormconfig.json

     {
-      "type": "mysql",
+      "type": "postgres",
       "host": "localhost",
       "port": 3306,
-      "username": "your-mysql-username",
+      "username": "your-postgres-username",
-      "password": "your-mysql-password",
+      "password": "your-postgres-password",
       "database": "nestjsrealworld",
       "entities": ["src/**/**.entity{.ts,.js}"],
       "synchronize": true
     }

-Start local mysql server and create new database 'nestjsrealworld'
+Start local postgres server and create new database 'nestjsrealworld'

 On application start, tables for all entities will be created.